Jet creation in post-AGB binaries: the circum-companion accretion disc around BD+46$^{\circ}$442: Observations and data reduction

 \section{Observations and data reduction}

-\bd\, is part of a large radial velocity monitoring programme on evolved binaries, to study binary evolutionary channels \citep{vanwinckel10}.
-The observations were performed in order to achieve accurate radial velocity estimates to derive the orbital parameters of the binary systems.
-104 spectra of \bd\, were obtained between July 2009 and January 2016.
+The system \bd\, is part of a large RV monitoring programme on evolved binaries, to study binary evolutionary channels \citep{vanwinckel10}.
+The observations were performed in order to achieve accurate RV estimates to derive the orbital parameters of the binary systems.
+One hundred and four spectra of \bd\, were obtained between July 2009 and January 2016.
 The high-resolution ($R\sim 85000$) optical spectra were obtained with the HERMES spectrograph \citep{raskin11} at the 1.2m Mercator telescope at the Roque de los Muchachos Observatory, La Palma, Spain.
 The HERMES spectrograph is located in a temperature-controlled room and is connected to the telescope by an optical fibre in order to optimize wavelength stability and efficiency.
 The observing dates and exposure times of the spectra are shown in Table \ref{tab:BDradvel} of the appendix.
 The exposure times of the spectra range between $500-1800\,$s, covering 55 orders and a wavelength range from 3770 to 9000$\,\angstrom$.
 A Th-Ar-Ne lamp was used as calibration source for the wavelength calibration.
-The Th-Ar-Ne exposures, biases and flats were taken at the beginning and end of the night, with an additional wavelength calibration in the middle of the night.
+The Th-Ar-Ne exposures, biases, and flats were taken at the beginning and end of the night, with an additional wavelength calibration in the middle of the night.
 The raw spectra were reduced automatically at the end of each night using the specific Python-based HERMES pipeline.
-The reduction procedure of the pipeline also includes the correction of the barycentric motion.
-The radial velocity stability is found to be as good as $60\,\mathrm{m\,s}^{-1}$ based on observations of more than 2000 radial velocity standards over the whole timeline.
-The main contributor to the velocity zero point shift is the pressure variation.
+The reduction procedure of the pipeline also includes the correction for the barycentric motion.
+The RV stability is found to be as good as $60\,\mathrm{m\,s}^{-1}$ based on observations of more than 2000 RV standards over the whole time-line.
+The main contributor to the velocity zero-point shift is the pressure variation.